jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 ![image5]

-Lastly, for `test3.world` scenario, 'soap2', 'biscuits' and 'book' were detected.
+Lastly, for `test3.world` scenario, 'snacks', 'book' and 'biscuits' were detected.

 ![image6]